weinibuliu/weinibuliu/README.md

 - JavaScript/TypeScript
 - C++

-I absolutely love coding and am an avid supporter of the open-source community.
+I absolutely love coding and am an avid contributor of the open-source community.
 I'm thrilled to meet fellow developers and can't wait to connect and create something amazing together!